Furniture and Home Decor Value Guides: Form, Materials, Condition, Provenance and Demand

 When to get a professional appraisal

-Use professional appraisal for estate, insurance, donation, sale, Asian furniture, rugs, significant silver, important ceramics, documented makers, or uncertain authenticity.
+Use professional appraisal for estate, insurance, donation, sale, Asian furniture, rugs, significant silver, important ceramics, documented makers, or uncertain originality.
 For formal purposes, see qualified appraisals.

 Photo checklist